cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

        - graphical user interface: This is the main task.
        - functionality implemented in pure C/C++: ok
        - online help in HTML: ok.
-   - At the moment there are only first tries.
+   - At the moment there is a first effort: http://www.cryptoolinux.net/

 - Completely new designed CrypTool in Java (JCrypTool JCT):
    - A major sub project, which does the port
    - A Secude library, Bouncy Castle and FlexiProvider are available.
-   - Usage of Eclipe, SWT and Jigloo for development.
+   - Usage of Eclipse, SWT and Jigloo for development.
    - Plug-in based architecture.
    - Further developers for this project are very welcome.
    - First concepts and sources are available.